 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by HarperCollins on December 8, 2010 and has 628 pages.
+fantasy that was published by HarperCollins on December 8, 2010 and has 628 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Queste, Darke, Fyre

 Fifth in the Septimus Heap fantasy series for young middle-grade readers and revolving around Septimus, a young magykal Apprentice.

 Syren is a whimsical fantasy sure to appeal to children (and adults, ahem, *she said with a grin*) complete with the gross and the responsible that will make you laugh and worry.
 I do love a children’s story that places children in adult-like positions in which they make decisions, realize truths, help each other, and save the day…*grin*…

 “…possibly not much more intelligent than the average Port fish crate — indeed, there were some Port fish crates that might have successfully disputed that.”